Skip to main content

 How do I monitor multiple Varnish instances?

-Deploy an exporter sidecar per Varnish instance, each on a different port.
-Add all exporters to the scrape targets:
+Deploy an exporter sidecar per Varnish instance, each on a different port, and add all of them to the scrape targets:

 receivers: